coffeemug17/Kresentbot/README.md

 # Kresentbot
-This is a reddit bot made from python3 which surfs through through two subreddits and fetches top 5 posts from subreddit1 and comments on the top posts having the same keyword.
+- Designed a Reddit bot using Python, Reddit API, and Tkinter library that could effectively scan two subreddits and gather the top 5 posts from subreddit 1, as well as comment on relevant posts in subreddit 2 based on keyword matching
-It also contains a kresentbotenabler which is basically a GUI made from Tkinter library in python3 and opens up a dialogue box to locate the bot and eventually, run it!
+- Leveraged programming skills in Python and expertise in integrating APIs to create a user-friendly GUI application, resulting in an efficient and streamlined bot operation